sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 # Step 200-Passing parameters to the various stages

 #### What do we want to achieve?
-Imagine a deployment to DEV and PROD environments and we want to pass some context to the IaC (Infrastructure as code) so that the code can execute in the right environment.
-Lets do this by passing a parameter to the **DEPLOY_DEV** and **DEPLOY_PROD** stages
+Imagine a deployment pipeline which has a DEV and a PROD environment and we want to pass some context to the IaC (Infrastructure as code) so that the code can execute in the right environment.
+Example: We want each envrionment to pick the environment specific SQL Server and execute the SQL scripts.

+Lets do this by passing a parameter named **environment** to the **DEPLOY_DEV** and **DEPLOY_PROD** stages

 #### How to access a parameter inside the child YAML ?

-**Step 1** - Define the parameter with the template
+**Step 1** - Define the parameter within the template
 ```yml
 parameters:
 - name: environment # name of the parameter; required